femga/rdr3_discoveries/AI/BLACKBOARDS/README.md

 ## Some Blackboard Values

 	Blackboard bools, floats and strings subdivided to 6 sections: "all", "animation", "any", "code", "global" and "script".
+Some "script" blackboards change ped motion.
+The purpose of other blackboards needs more inquiry.

 ## Example